How much damage has Israel inflicted on Iran's nuclear programme?

 "There is very little risk that attacks on Iran's uranium enrichment facilities would result in a harmful radiation release," said Davenport.

-But an attack on Bushehr, Iran's only nuclear power plant, could "have a serious impact on health and the environment", she added.
+But an attack on the Bushehr plant could "have a serious impact on health and the environment", she added.

-After Israel launched its strikes, IAEA chief Rafael Grossi said that nuclear facilities "must never be attacked" and that targeting Iranian sites could have "grave consequences for the people of Iran, the region, and beyond".
+After Israel launched its strikes, Grossi said that nuclear facilities "must never be attacked" and that targeting Iranian sites could have "grave consequences for the people of Iran, the region, and beyond".

 Is Iran close to developing a nuclear bomb?